Quadrifolium/tf-lyrics/README.md

-# Translations of TFBOYS' songs
+# Translations of songs of TF Family

 **TERMINATED**